skyzh/mini-lsm/mini-lsm-book/src/week1-01-memtable.md

 In this task, you will need to implement `MemTable::get` and `MemTable::put` to enable modifications of the memtable.

+We use the `bytes` crate for storing the data in the memtable. `bytes::Byte` is similar to `Arc<[u8]>`.
+When you clone the `Bytes`, or get a slice of `Bytes`, the underlying data will not be copied, and therefore cloning it is cheap.
+Instead, it simply creates a new reference to the storage area and the storage area will be freed when there are no reference to that area.

 ## Task 2: A Single Memtable in the Engine

 In this task, you will need to modify: